 Who is responsible for the upkeep of my home?

-All home maintenance not covered by a Home Owners Association will be your responsiblity.
-The Homebuyer Education Program will cover topics including Proper Home Maintenance.
-It is important to maintain the appearance of your home and yard as a testimony to the benefits of Habitat homes in a community.
+All home maintenance not covered by a Home Owners Association will be your responsibility.
+The Home Owner Education Program will cover topics including Proper Home Maintenance and provide you training in all areas of minor repairs to your home.
+Homeowners will be provided with a list of service providers for larger repairs and a warranty program for repairs is also provided.
+Habitat provides ongoing reminders to homeowners for seasonal preventative maintenance.
+It’s important to maintain your home to retain the value and to take advantage of the market increases in value should you ever need to sell your home.
+Also, the appearance of your home and yard is a testimony to the benefits of Habitat homes in our community.

 Will I be allowed to sell my home?

 Yes.
-The USDA mortgage has no restrictions, however any interest subsidy that was provided will need to be recaptured in whole or in part, upon sale of the home.
-However, there may be restrictions in place you will be made aware of before purchase of a Habitat home that will have to be followed should you choose to sell.
+The USDA mortgage lender has no restrictions, however any subsidy (grants) that were provided may need to be recaptured in whole or in part, upon sale of the home.
+Also, Habitat for Humanity of Teller County will have limitations in place to prevent “flipping” of a home for a quick profit.
+The limitations will be covered in our orientation class before you engage in the purchase of a Habitat home.

 Who can contribute to my required volunteer hours?

 Your circle of friends and extended family can contribute up to 100 hours towards your required sweat equity.

 Where exactly does Habitat for Humanity of Teller County build homes?